garrrikkotua/garrrikkotua/README.md

 #### 👨‍💻 About me

- - Built AI video generator Cliplama.com from scratch to $3.5k MRR and sucessfully sold
+ - Built AI video generator Cliplama.com from scratch to $3.5k MRR and sucessfully sold it
  - Engineer at The Linux Foundation
  - Coding in Python 🐍 and JavaScript (TypeScript)